 Students, faculty, and staff of TEDS and TGS join together for corporate worship every Tuesday and Thursday (11:00 AM –11:50 AM) in the A. T. Olson Chapel.
 Chapel is optional but encouraged for graduate students.
-A team of gifted student leaders plans and leads diverse expressions of worship designed above all to give glory to God.
+A team of gifted student leaders plan and lead diverse expressions of worship designed to, above all, give glory to God.

 The preaching of the Word is a prominent part of chapel.
 Trinity is blessed to have a wide variety of speakers from among Trinity faculty, as well as highly respected leaders from around the world.
 Chapel is a place of rest as students pause in the midst of busy schedules to be reminded of God’s greatness and grace.

 Chapel is also a place of community building, as students and faculty share times of prayer and testimony together.
 All students are encouraged to make chapel an integral part of their theological training.